 In the event removal costs associated with transmission plant are expected to exceed salvage proceeds, a reclassification of this negative salvage is made from accumulated depreciation to a regulatory liability.
 As actual removal costs are incurred, the associated regulatory liability is reduced.
-(See Note 4, Effects of Regulation.)
+(See Note 5, Effects of Regulation.)

-Amortization expense relates to certain regulatory assets.
-(See Note 4, Effects of Regulation.)
+Amortization expense relates to nonfederal generation assets, certain regulatory assets and finance lease right-of-use assets.
+(See Note 3, Utility Plant, Note 5, Effects of Regulation and Note 4, Leases.)